 The addiction epidemic spreading throughout our nation has been growing at an unprecedented rate.
 It has been a problem for a number of years, but the past couple decades have been the worst of it.
-One of the largest contributing factors to the current state has been the widespread opioid epidemic.
+One of the largest contributing factors to the current state has been the widespread opioid epidemic and opiate medication abuse.
 Of course, opioids hold a valuable purpose within the medical realm, which would be pain relief.
 When prescribed and used correctly, these medications can be very effective in helping people to recover from various ailments and to operate without pain in their daily lives.
 Although, many of these medications can be massive issues when it comes to addiction as well.
-Aside from legal opioid medications, there are also illicit opioids that are problems, with the most prominent of these being heroin.
+Aside from legal opioid and opiate medication, there are also illicit opioids that are problems, with the most prominent of these being heroin.

 Then comes the matter of how this leads to these individuals using heroin.
 There are generally three main factors that contribute to this transition.
 Firstly, comes the matter of tolerance.
 If an individual continues to build a larger tolerance, they may move to heroin as a way to get a more potent dose and achieve the desired effects.
 Secondly, heroin is much cheaper than pain medications.
 The typical cost of a pain pill for an uninsured individual is about $1 per milligram, meaning that an 80-milligram pill will cost them about $80, whereas an equal amount of heroin can be obtained for around a tenth of that price.
 As an individual’s habit grows, it can be harder to afford the larger amount of pain pills they need to achieve their desired effects, which prompts a move to heroin so they can afford their fix.
 Lastly, heroin is often more easily found on the streets than pain pills.